Bohr Model of Atomic Structure

 There is a relation between seller and consumer, consumer buys product from the seller.
-Except of this connection of selling and buying there is another relation which is of donor and acceptor.
-Now from the same point of view we can divide electric charges.
-We know there are two types of charges present in the nature (i) positive and (ii) negative charge.
-In positive charge there is mainly deficiency of electrons and in negative charge there are excess electrons.
-Now, we can simply understand the concepts of charges from a very basic example.
-Take a dry comb, comb your hair (which should be dry also) two to three times, now take that comb near tiny piece of papers, you will see that the papers are getting attracted by the comb.
+Except of this connection of selling and buying there is another relation which is of donor and taker.
+Now from the same point of view we can divide electric charge.
+We know there are two types of charge present in the nature (i) positive and (ii) negative charge.
+In positive charge, there is mainly deficiency of electrons and in negative charge there are excess of electrons.
+Now, we can simply understand the concepts of charge from a very basic example.
+Take a dry comb, comb your hair (which should be dry) two to three times, now take that comb near tiny pieces of paper, you will see that the paper pieces are getting attracted to the comb.
 This is the very basic example of electric charge and static electric field.
-Due to friction there is movement of electrons between comb and hair, so one of them gets positively charged another one negatively charged and as the paper is neutral (i.e. not charged) they get attracted by the comb.
-So, we can see that there is an attraction force works between charged particle and neutral particle, it has been seen further that there is repulsion between two same charged particles and attraction between two differently or opposite charged particle.
+Due to friction there is movement of electrons between comb and hair, so one of them gets positively charged and another one gets negatively charged and as the paper is neutral (i.e. not charged) they get attracted to the comb.
+So, we can see that there is an attraction force works between charged particle and neutral particle, it has been seen further that there is repulsion between two same charged particles and attraction between two differently or opposite charged particles.
 This happens due to the field created around a particle.
-This can be understood if we imagine or glowing bulb, the bulb can be taken as the charge and the visible light is nothing but static electric field, the characteristic of field is similar to the light in the sense that the intensity of the field is greater near the source and it fades as we move further from the source.
+This can be understood if we imagine a glowing bulb, the bulb can be taken as the charge and the visible light is nothing but static electric field, the characteristic of field is similar to the light in the sense that the intensity of the field is greater near the source and it fades as we move further from the source.
 Now from another point of view we can say that static electric field is nothing but an intense space, in terms of power where work is done or needed to be done upon in presence of an electrically charged particle depending on the nature of the charged particle.

 From the diagram the very basic operation of electrostatic induction can be understood.
 Opposite charge is induced near the charge and similar charge is induced further from the charge.
 In a more easier way we can say that this phenomenon is actually the redistribution of electric charges inside a matter in a more organised manner and the orientation depends upon the inducing charge.